graphprotocol/contracts/packages/issuance/docs/testing/reo/IndexerTestGuide.md

 - Check allocation maturity: must have been open for at least 1 full epoch
 - Check if subgraph deployment has signal (no signal = no rewards)
-- Verify RewardsManager points to the REO: `getRewardsEligibilityOracle()`
+- Verify RewardsManager points to the REO: `getProviderEligibilityOracle()`

 ---